 I am very excited by leftovers.
 They can be nicer than the original meal.
-Last night I think that I surpassed myself using up what I had to hand.
+Follow the link and have a look at some tasty examples from BBC Food.
+Last night I think that I surpassed myself using up what I had to hand to make a never to be repeated pasta bake.
 Giving out the recipe would be meaningless.
 It is never to be repeated but I’ll give you a rough idea.

 While cooking half a bag of penne I started making a bolognaise type sauce.
 I used chopped onion, carrot and garlic and sweated them gently in a big pan.
 Then I went off piste.
 Instead of the usual mince, I added bits of peppered steak and a scrunched hamburger from our butcher’s special deal barbeque packs.
 We’re a three person house and there’s usually one item left over.
 Chunks of a chorizo sausage that had been lurking in back of the fridge was a fine addition Our five a day quota was boosted by cooked cabbage, peas and mushrooms, leftover veggies from our Sunday dinner.
 A few roughly smashed roast potatoes went into the mix too.
 Of course they don’t count as vegetables if you ask the food police.

 All that I needed to turn that lot into a sauce was to add seasoning, shakes of dried mixed herbs and paprika, a squirt of tomato puree and a trusty tin of chopped tomatoes.
 I mixed in the cooked pasta.
 Then popped it in a massive oven dish, topping off the lot with some very fine grated vintage cheddar.
 Except one end.
 Louis’ girlfriend was over and she’s intolerant to diary.
 Hot Stuff had a little moan.
 He is very possessive over that cheese and doesn’t like it being used for cooking.